-- All pins accept input voltage (VI) up to a maximum limit (3.6 V), as stated in the recommended operating conditions provided in the Cyclone IV Device Datasheet chapter. - Whenever the input level is higher than the bank VCCIO, expect higher leakage current. - The LVTTL/LVCMOS I/O standard input pins can only meet the VIH and VIL levels according to bank voltage level.
+- All pins accept input voltage (V_I) up to a maximum limit (3.6 V), as stated in the recommended operating conditions provided in the Cyclone IV Device Datasheet chapter. - Whenever the input level is higher than the bank V{CCIO}, expect higher leakage current. - The LVTTL/LVCMOS I/O standard input pins can only meet the V{IH} and V{IL} levels according to bank voltage level.

-Voltage-referenced standards are supported in an I/O bank using any number of single-ended or differential standards, as long as they use the same $V{REF}$ and $V{CCIO}$ values.
-For example, if you choose to implement both SSTL-2 and SSTL-18 in your Cyclone IV devices, I/O pins using these standards-because they require different $V{REF}$ values-must be in different banks from each other.
-However, the same I/O bank can support SSTL-2 and 2.5-V LVCMOS with the $V{CCIO}$ set to 2.5 V and the $V{REF}$ set to 1.25 V.
+Voltage-referenced standards are supported in an I/O bank using any number of single-ended or differential standards, as long as they use the same V{REF} and V{CCIO} values.
+For example, if you choose to implement both SSTL-2 and SSTL-18 in your Cyclone IV devices, I/O pins using these standards-because they require different V{REF} values-must be in different banks from each other.
+However, the same I/O bank can support SSTL-2 and 2.5-V LVCMOS with the V{CCIO} set to 2.5 V and the V{REF} set to 1.25 V.

-- When using Cyclone IV devices as a receiver in 3.3-, 3.0-, or 2.5-V LVTTL/LVCMOS systems, you are responsible for managing overshoot or undershoot to stay in the absolute maximum ratings and the recommended operating conditions, provided in the Cyclone IV Device Datasheet chapter. - The PCI clamping diode is enabled by default in the Quartus II software for input signals with bank $V{CCIO}$ at 2.5, 3.0, or 3.3 V.
+The PCI clamping diode is enabled by default in the Quartus II software for input signals with bank V{CCIO} at 2.5, 3.0, or 3.3 V.